Wichita Dwight D. Eisenhower National Airport

 Wichita Dwight D. Eisenhower National Airport is a commercial airport 7 mi west of downtown Wichita, Kansas, United States.
 It is the largest and busiest airport in Kansas.
 Located south of US-54 in southwest Wichita, it covers 3,248 acres (1,314 ha) and contains three runways.

 The airport is also referred to as Eisenhower National Airport or by its former name Mid-Continent Airport.
 The airport code, ICT, is also a nickname for the city.
 It was known as Wichita Mid-Continent Airport from 1973 until 2014, when it was renamed in honor of Dwight D. Eisenhower, the 34th President of the United States from 1953 to 1961.
 His boyhood home, museum, and Presidential Library are at the Eisenhower Presidential Center in Abilene, Kansas.
 The name change was approved by the City of Wichita in May 2014, and made official by the Federal Aviation Administration (FAA) on November 13, 2014.
 The airport's current passenger terminal opened on Wednesday, June 3, 2015.

-ICT Airport is the also site of the Cessna headquarters and main manufacturing plant, as well as a Bombardier service center for Learjet and other business jet aircraft.
+ICT Airport is also the site of the Cessna headquarters and main manufacturing plant, as well as a Bombardier service center for Learjet and other business jet aircraft.